Nomii45/personal-portfolio/README.md

 ﻿# personal-portfolio
 # 💼 Personal Portfolio

-This is my personal portfolio website built with the MERN stack (MongoDB, Express, React, Node.js).
-It showcases my projects, skills, and contact information in a responsive, modern design.
+This is my personal portfolio website built with the MERN stack (React.js, Node.js, Express and MongoDB).
+It showcases my projects, skills, and contact information in a responsive and modern design.

 ## 🚀 Live Preview